02.16.2025

 Anti-Inflammatory Effects

-Who Benefits from Ketamine Therapy?
+Who Benefits from Ketamine Therapy in Arizona?

-Ideal Candidates for Ketamine Treatment
+Ideal Candidates for Ketamine for Depression Treatment

-Chronic Pain with Depression: Patients with both chronic pain conditions and depression, as ketamine can address both simultaneously.
+Chronic Pain with Depression: Patients with both chronic pain conditions and depression, as ketamine therapy can address both simultaneously.

-Medical Conditions That May Benefit
+Medical Conditions That May Benefit from Ketamine Therapy

-Beyond depression, ketamine therapy can help with:
+Beyond treatment resistant depression, ketamine for depression protocols can help with:

 • Post-Traumatic Stress Disorder (PTSD)